-Can I Qualify For A Mortgage On Retirement Income?
+Can I Qualify for a Mortgage on Retirement Income?

 Meeting The Requirements

-If you can demonstrate that you have enough money to cover the payments with your retirement income and you meet other qualifying factors, such as credit score and debt-to-income ratio requirements, you’re on your way to having a mortgage in retirement.
+If you can demonstrate that you have enough money to cover the payments with your retirement income and meet other qualifying factors, such as credit score and debt-to-income ratio requirements.
+In that case, you’re on your way to having a mortgage in retirement.
 Here’s what you’ll need to qualify.

 Some kinds of income are not subject to taxes — for example, child support and disability.
 In that case, lenders are allowed to count that income as worth more.
 Usually, non-taxable income is worth 25 percent more for mortgage qualifying.
 So, $1,000 a month in child support counts as $1,250 a month.
 They call this practice “grossing up” income because you’ll actually have more after-tax income.source: themortgagereports.com

-IRA and 401k – Drawdown Method:
+IRA and 401k – Drawdown Method

-If you receive regular retirement checks from a retirement account (IRA, 401k etc.), you can use the proof of receipt to qualify for a mortgage.
+If you receive regular retirement checks from a retirement account (IRA, 401k, etc.), you can use the proof of receipt to qualify for a mortgage.

-It’s like proving your work income – you show the lender the money you bring in and they compare it to your debts and the potential new mortgage.
+It’s like proving your work income – you show the lender the money you bring in, and they compare it to your debts and the potential new mortgage.

-Asset Depletion Method:
+Asset Depletion Method

-In some cases the debt-to-income ratio can go as high as 50%.
+Sometimes, the debt-to-income ratio can go as high as 50%.

-Credit Score Requirements:
+Credit Score Requirements

-Every lender differs but aim for at least a 680+ credit score.
+Every lender differs but aims for at least a 680+ credit score.
 If you aren’t sure what your credit score is, check it on one of the free sites, like Experian or Credit Sesame.
 They don’t provide the exact FICO credit score lenders use, but it’s as close as it gets.

-You can get almost any type of mortgage in retirement, whether you are buying a home and need a purchase mortgage, or you own a home and want to tap into the equity.
+You can get almost any type of mortgage in retirement, whether you are buying a home and need a purchase mortgage or you own a home and want to tap into the equity.
 Lenders today offer cash-out refinance and home equity loan options, making it easy to use your home’s equity.

-Types of Mortgages
+Types of Mortgages Available

 Under Conventional mortgages, you have Conforming and Non-Conforming loan programs.
 Conforming loan programs are loans that adhere to the Conforming loan limits of Fannie Mae and Freddie Mac.

-30-Year Fixed Mortgage:
+30-Year Fixed Term

-15-Year Fixed Mortgage:
+15-Year Fixed Term

 - Both or all borrowers must be at least 62 years old